Hack The Box - TwoMillion

 send bash shell command

-I caught a shell on the system as www-data
+nc caught a shell as www-data:

 shell